troclaux/notes/functional_programming.md

 - `@prefix`: equivalent to `printer = prefix(printer)`
   - passes the `printer()` function as argument to `prefix()`
   - also renames `prefix(printer)` to `printer()`

+## sum types

+> type that can hold different kinds of values, but only one at a time

+- also known as tagged unions or variant types

 ## python functional programming